The Demon's Head: Plot

-Cobblepot has a meeting with Sofia (Crystal Reed) in his office in order to discuss business.
+Cobblepot meets with Sofia Falcone (Crystal Reed) in his office to discuss business.
 He then receives a message from a man sent by Nygma, asking to meet in the pier.
-Gordon goes to interrogate Barbara but their meeting is interrupted by Bruce, who accuses Barbara of working with Ra's but she denies his involvement.
-They then find Alex in a library but they are attacked by the Anubis and an assassin (Owen Harn), looking for the knife.
-They manage to beat them and escape to the precinct but Bruce and Alex flee.
-There, Gordon is met by Ra's, who claims to be a Nanda Parbat officer.
-While questioning, Alfred interrupts and attacks Ra's after recognizing him and then he disappears.
+Gordon goes to interrogate Barbara, but their meeting is interrupted by Bruce, who accuses Barbara of working with Ra's, but she denies being involved.
+As they leave, Bruce realizes where Alex might be, and they find Alex in the Gotham Library.
+As they talk, they are attacked by Anubis and an assassin (Owen Harn) who Ra's has sent to find Alex and the knife.
+While Gordan fights them off, Bruce and Alex flee.
+At the GCPD, Gordon is met by Ra's, who claims to be a diplomat from Nanda Parbat.
+While they talk in the captain's office, Alfred arrives, see Ra's and attacks him interrupts and attacks him.
+Gordan drags Alfred out if the room but is inturrupted by another officer.
+They rush back into the office to discover Ra's has disappeared.

-Sofia meets with many of Falcone's loyal mobsters but they are intercepted by Cobblepot and Zsasz (Anthony Carrigan).
-While Zsasz executes them, Cobblepot tells Sofia he used her in order to get him close to the mob connections to avoid competition.
-He then receives another message from Nygma for another meeting as he failed to find him.
-Bruce and Alex flee to the National Museum but they are attacked by the assassin and Anubis.
-Gordon arrives and kills both of them.
-Ra's shows up and holds Alex hostage, demanding the knife.
-Bruce refuses to give him the knife, as it's extremely important.
-An impressed Ra's kills Alex and lets himself get arrested.
+Sofia meets with three of Falcone's loyal mobsters who had been in hiding, but they are interrupted by Cobblepot and Zsasz (Anthony Carrigan).
+While Zsasz executes the mobsters, Cobblepot tells Sofia that he used her to draw out the mobsters and eliminate them as competition.
+He then receives another invitation from Nygma to meet.
+Meanwhile, Bruce and Alex flee to the National Museum, but they are attacked by the assassin and Anubis.
+Gordon arrives and kills both, but Ra's shows up and holds Alex hostage, demanding the knife.
+When Bruce, who realizes the significance of the knife, refuses, Ra's kills Alex and allows himself to be arrested.